uncbiag/mermaid/docs/source/notes/installation.rst

    make html

 This will create the docs in `build/html`.
+Current versions are hosted on *readthedocs* (https://mermaid.readthedocs.io/en/latest/).

 Running the code
 ^^^^^^^^^^^^^^^^